bmusical/bmusical/README.md

 ### Projects in 👋  in Blazor, and Net.Core.

-I'm looking for collaborators on several projects that have been cooking in my head, and partially in real database and softwaree prototypes.
-It's more than I can handle alone, so if you're a .NET developer and looking to join a project, drop me a line.

 I've been developing software commercially since the days of the mainframe when COBOL ruled.
-After cutting my teeth with Burroughs, DEC/VAX and HP3000's, I stepped aboard the Microsoft Train from DOS 1.1 forward.
+After cutting my teeth with Burroughs, DEC/VAX and HP-3000's, I stepped aboard the Microsoft Train from DOS 1.1 forward.
-I was an early MCP and MCSD, and have stayed informed as these products all developed, using some here and there Its been fun, frustating at times.
-Computers are still too slow. but i digress..
+I was an early MCP and MCSD, and have stayed informed as these products all developed, using some here and there It's been fun, frustrating at times.
+Computers are still too slow.
+I digress..

-I have written software, some from scratch for business types from Borrow Pits to Home Shopping Network to NASDAQ Stock Trading.
-I've worked, written or interfaced to all types of accounting, HR and inventory systems.
-Custom software I've written fit to machine shops, medical equipment manufacturer, general contrator, vending service, warehousing, Media delivery service (like Muzac), remote backup and at-home stock trading through to the NASDAQ.
-I've also work on teams to develop software products for resale, a different process than a customer system for one company.
-At that time, I won a national award from parent company, CompuServe, when CompuServe was king.
+I have written software from scratch for business types from Borrow Pits to Home Shopping Network to NASDAQ Stock Trading.
+I've worked, written and interfaced to all types of accounting, human resources, and inventory systems.
+Custom software I've written was fit into machine shops, medical equipment manufacturers, general contractors, vending service, warehousing, Media delivery service (like Muzac), remote backup and at-home stock trading through to the NASDAQ.
+I have worked with teams to develop software products for resale.
+Alternatively, I have written custom line-of-work system for a single company more than once.
+I once won a national award from parent company, CompuServe, when CompuServe was king.
 Still pretty good at debugging and conversion.
-I do deal with an unusual disability from a bad fall years ago.
-Onward.

-🔭 I’m currently working on ...
+🔭 I’m currently working on
+Creation of HXM Blazor Software
 I'm developing Microsoft Blazor Web-Based Business Portals.
+I'm developing a 3d Tic-Tac-Toe game: https://3d-tic-tac-toe.com
 - 🌱 I’m currently learning ...
 - Blazor / Net Core.
 - 👯 I’m looking to collaborate on ...